Entry requirements and training (occupational therapist)

 - equivalent Scottish or Irish qualifications

-If you already have a relevant degree and healthcare experience, you can take a postgraduate Diploma or Masters in occupational therapy.
+If you already have a relevant degree and healthcare experience, you can take a postgraduate Masters in occupational therapy.
 These courses usually take two years.

 Each institution sets its own entry requirements - whether you are applying for an undergraduate or postgraduate (accelerated, graduate-entry) programme, so it’s important to check carefully.